On this page

 About Chance for Change

-The Council includes 11 young people aged 14-17 from across Tasmania.
-Members take part in a mix of online and in-person sessions, with a strong focus on child safety, trauma-informed practice, and meaningful participation.
+The group includes 11 young people aged 14-17 from across Tasmania.
+Members take part in a mix of online and in-person sessions where there is a strong focus on child safety, trauma-informed practice, and meaningful participation.

 CFC members are involved in discussions about the implementation of the Commission of Inquiry recommendations and the Tasmanian Government’s Change for Children Action Plan.
 They also contribute their perspectives on other issues that help inform the Office of the Commissioner for Children and Young People’s advocacy.